gbv/sssom-js/README.md

 ## Validation errors

-Validation error objects (emitted as JSON objects with command line option `-x, --errors`) habe three fields:
+Validation error objects (emitted as JSON objects with command line option `-x, --errors`) have three fields:

 - `message` an error message
 - `value` an optional value that caused the error
-- `position` an optional object mapping locator formats to error locations.
-The following locator formats can be found:
+- `position` an optional object mapping locator types to error locations.
+The following locator types are used:
   - `line`: a line number (given as string)
   - `jsonpointer`: a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) to the malformed YAML or JSON element